Canadian WWI Graves in the Auld Kirkyard at Kirkoswald

 THEY DIED THAT WE MIGHT LIVE

-The photograph at left shows some of the names on the memorial including those of the three Canadian Expeditionary Force (C.E.F.) members:
+The photograph at left shows some of the names on the memorial including those of three Canadian Expeditionary Force (C.E.F.) members:

 WILLIAM C. GIBSON